Information sheet to patients and general practitioners after laparoscopic gastric bypass

 The VLCD provides most of the vitamins and trace mineral supplements in the peri-operative period.
 Some patients will need to take extra multi-vitamins long term, especially if there are pre-existing micronutrient deficiencies.
 The vitamin supplements can be purchased from the chemist or local supermarket, in the form of chewable or dissolvable vitamins.
 The supplements that are necessary are usually supplements of iron, folic acid, calcium, vitamin D, vitamin B1, B12, zinc, magnesium, chromium and selenium.

 Blood tests are usually done twice a year as part of any routine medical check up.
-Especially for iron, folate, B12 levels, calcium and vitamin D. If there are concerns regarding low serum calcium, then sometimes a bone scan is also ordered, especially for peri-menopausal women to exclude reduced bone mineral density or osteoporosis.
+Especially for iron, folate, B12 levels, calcium and vitamin D. If there are concerns regarding low serum calcium, then sometimes a bone scan is also ordered, especially for peri-menopausal women to exclude reduced bone mineral density or osteoporosis (usually a DEXA scan every 5 years).

 For severe deficiencies, intra muscular injections of vitamin B12 or vitamin D can be given.
 This is more likely to be required after a gastric bypass, less likely after a sleeve gastrectomy.